Which city is cheaper, San Diego or Austin?

 Austin is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-Travelers enjoy the shopping and museums when visiting the idyllic destination of San Diego.
+Travelers enjoy the shopping and museums when visiting the outdoorsy destination of San Diego.
 This coastal city offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

 Looking for a hotel in Austin or San Diego?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.